netdata/netdata/claim/README.md

 ```
 ### Connect an agent running in Docker

-To connect an instance of the Netdata Agent running inside of a Docker container, either set claiming environment
+To connect an instance of the Netdata Agent running inside of a Docker container, it is recommended that you follow
+the instructions and use the commands provided either in the `Nodes` tab of a new War Room on Netdata Cloud or in the
+shelf that appears when you click `Connect Nodes` and select `Docker`.

-variables in the container to have it automatically connected on startup or restart, or use `docker exec` to manually
+However, users can also claim a new node by claiming environment variables in the container to have it automatically
-connect an already running container.
+connected on startup or restart.

 For the connection process to work, the contents of `/var/lib/netdata` _must_ be preserved across container
 restarts using a persistent volume.
 See our [recommended `docker run` and Docker Compose